weqon/moodle-mod_eportfolio/README.md

 ## Relase notes ##

+**Version 0.2.4**

+- Fixed incorrect language string key in index.php
+- Added missing capability check in view.php

 **Version 0.2.3**

 - Removed check for existing activity
   - There can now be more than one activity per course
-- The activity can now be saved, restored and duplicated.
+- The activity can now be saved, restored and duplicated

 **Version 0.2.2**